State of Missouri Capitol building in Jefferson City, Missouri photo taken by K.Trimble

 1 – – Empower individual Missouri citizens to make their own free choice regarding health matters without coercion.

-2 – – Protect practitioners’ rights to practice.
+2 – – Fighting against barriers for practitioners’ rights to practice.

-1 – – Promote reliable information on current and proposed laws of the State of Missouri and how these impact personal freedom and free choice.
+1 – – Promote reliable information on current and proposed laws and regulations of the State of Missouri and how these impact personal freedom and free choice.

 2 – – Enable greater access to reliable health services and health information about vaccines, masks, immunity, parental rights, children’s health, pharmaceuticals and medicines, medical and religious exemptions and scientific findings among other important related issues.